wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Making the memory allocation commit with the commit of the log entry can achieve atomicity naturally between allocation and the update operation, since allocations that are not in a valid log entry will be automatically rolled back

+2. Synchronizing log commits using flat combining: Only one thread is delegated as the combiner at a time, which collects requests from other cores and updates the shared data structure on behalf of othe cores.
+   Requests for the same key are serialized on a certain core.
+   This also solves the workload skew problem.

 This paper proposes FlatStore, a log-structured key-value store architecture running on byte-addressable NVDIMM, which features low write amplification.
 The paper identifies a few issues with previously proposed designs.
 First, these designs often generate extra writes to